 The Paleoindian Period, from about 12,000-10,000 BC, refers to a time at the end of the last ice age when humans first appeared in the archeological record of North America.

 Evidence suggests that groups of hunter-gatherers migrated across the over the Bering land-and-ice bridge between Siberia and Alaska when the sea level was several hundred feet lower than it is today.
-Paleoindian campsites in central Alaska date back to 11,800 BC and older than sites in the lower 48 states.
+Paleoindian campsites in central Alaska date back to 11,800 BC, which are much than sites in the lower 48 states.
 This route brought the first groups into what is present-day Montana, where the oldest known human burial associated with early Paleoindian tools was discovered in 1968.

 One of the original groups to enter what is now Canada and the United States was the Clovis culture.
 They encountered and hunted many species of large, now extinct mammals.
 They felled these “megafauna”, named such due to the large size compared to modern beasts, with spears tipped with stone points.
 These animals included the mastodon, mammoth, horse, tapir, ground sloth, great bison, giant beaver, giant tortoise, American lion, short-faced bear, and saber-toothed tiger.